nihklas/Flowlang/README.md

 It will be a compiled, garbage collected language implemented in Zig.

-It is primarily a personal project to learn how to implement concurrency modules on top of threads, as well as how to make and design a toy language from scratch.
+It is primarily a personal project to learn how to implement concurrency models on top of threads, as well as how to make and design a toy language from scratch.

 ## Features and Details